Maulorian/-Maulorian.github.io/index.md

-# Alexandre de Pape

-Welcome to my portfolio.

-There's nothing better than learning by doing, and the projects I've done taught me a huge amount of things about programming.
+# Personal Projects

+This website holds a record of the projects I've done to improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.
+For each of them, I tried to polish them as much as I could and here is the final results:

 ## Project 1 : League of Legends Highlights Creator and Uploader